 CV for Vianney Shiel

-ARMIT, FRMIT, Dip Ed, MIE(Aust), SMIREE, CPEng.
+ARMIT, FRMIT, Dip Ed, MIE(Aust), CPEng(Ret), AM.

-Vianney Shiel holds Associate and Fellowship Diplomas in Electronic Engineering from the Royal Melbourne Institute of Technology (RMIT) as well as a Diploma of Education.
-After some years in industry as a Design Engineer and Production Engineer,he joined the academic staff of RMIT where he taught in the areas of electronic measurements, printed circuit board design and manufacture, CAD/CAM, electronic construction practices and audiovisual technology for 21 years.
+After some years in industry as a Design Engineer and Production Engineer, he joined the academic staff of RMIT where he taught in the areas of electronic measurements, printed circuit board design and manufacture, CAD/CAM, electronic construction practices and audiovisual technology for 21 years.
 During the last five years at RMIT he was Head of Department of Audiovisual Technology.

-In 1979 he was seconded from RMIT for twelve months by the National Retail Automotive Training Committee to prepare a Government White Discussion Paper on "The Introduction of Electronics into Automobiles and it's Effect on Training.
+In 1979 he was seconded from RMIT for twelve months by the National Retail Automotive Training Committee to prepare a Government White Discussion Paper on "The Introduction of Electronics into Automobiles and it's Effect on Training".
 This investigation was conducted under the auspices of the Australian Automobile Chamber of Commerce and involved preparing a twenty page questionnaire which was circulated to a selected cross section of the industry.
 The data from over one hundred returns was collated and formed the basis of the report.
 The other main section of the report was a summary of a very detailed world-wide literature search.

 In 1989, Vianney was seconded from RMIT to the Australian Electronics Development Centre (AEDC) as one of the founding staff members.
 Subsequently, he joined the staff full time and, for over nine years was responsible for the development and teaching of special short courses for industry in the areas of manufacture and design using SMT, Statistical Process Control applied to electronic manufacture and printed circuit board manufacture, electromagnetic interference and compatibility, electrostatic discharge prevention, electromagnetic radiation measurement to AS2772 and assisted with many of the quality courses that were run by the AEDC.